 Held every Saturday from 9am - 1pm alongside the river on Moutua Quay, a historical maori trading site and a market place of the early European settlers.
 You'll find everything from local arts and crafts to fresh local produce, second hand goods and some great eating opportunities.
 It's a local favourite and a great morning for visitors to experience the atmosphere and get a glimpse of why we love the river so much.

 From October to April you'll also get to see the Waimarie Paddle Steamer launch from the Quay - a step back in time you'll really enjoy.
 And then take your ice-cream, floater or pasty for a relaxing stroll along the board walk.

 As one of New Zealand's oldest towns, Whanganui has a rich heritage of both maori and European origin.
 The town has some amazing Victorian and Edwardian architecture and many places of historical significance.
 Pick up a Heritage Trail Guide and give yourself an hour or two to walk around the city's main heritage attractions, such as the Royal Wanganui Opera House, Cooks Gardens, the Tram Shed and more, then stop off at one of the numerous cafe's for a spot of lunch or dinner.

 Visit the beautiful St Joseph's Church at Jerusalem, Kawana Flour MIll, Koriniti Marae and the many viewpoints where you can truly appreciate this majestic river.
 The more adventurous trampers among you can take a detour and walk the Atene Skyline Track.
 You will need a few hours for the round trip, more depending on how many viewpoints you stop at.

 Just 5kms from the holiday park you'll find Mosquito Point (oddly named as you really won't get affected by mosquitos here).
-For the adventure seeker we have a 15m cable swing - swing out right over the river from the little beach area.
 Take a swim and enjoy a picnic.